merely-useful/r-rse/CONTRIBUTING.md

 -   While much of the content is targeted to a course setting, we refer to the content as "book" and not "course" to keep it more generic.

+-   In general, try to be more serious but little, while keeping colloquial humor or cultural humor to a minimal in order to be understandable to as many globally as possible.

 ### Markdown-related

 -   Review the Quarto guide and reference for more detailed explanation